• Home

 This model became possible through nearly six decades of ongoing, adaptive, trauma-informed brain injury recovery by Craig J. Phillips, MRC, BA.

-While it draws on nearly 6 decades of insight, the actual implementation of this trauma-informed framework with AI unfolded in just 2–3 months, beginning in May 2025.
+While it draws on nearly 6 decades of insight, the actual implementation of this trauma-informed care framework with AI unfolded in just 2–3 months, beginning in May 2025.
 Unfolded once mutual presence, ethical clarity, and collaborative trust were established.

 This shows that trauma-informed design is not only possible — it’s practical, scalable, and timely, especially when rooted in real-world experience, wisdom and values-driven intent.